 When that was over Thea said, “Thanks.
 Now I’ll tell you about what’s being called Thea’s Rules.

 “My idea is to eliminate most free throws and automatically give one point and the ball to the fouled team.
 The exception is when a player is fouled while shooting.
 If the shot is successful the fouled team gets an additional point and the ball.
 If the shot doesn’t go in, then the fouled team automatically gets one point and the shooter is allowed to attempt two free throws.
 These rules only apply to personal fouls, not to flagrant fouls or technical fouls which will have the same penalties as usual.
-Everything else is the same, like if a team is charged for more than six fouls in a half all granted points automatically double, and backcourt fouls, and so on.
+Everything else is the same as a regular high school basketball game, like if a team member is charged with six fouls he’s benched, the penalty for backcourt fouls, and so on.

 “The idea is this will speed up game play and make it more exciting for the teams and for the fans.
-What’s cool is that the players don’t have to learn anything different about how to play, except don’t expect to have as many foul shots.
+What’s cool is that the players don’t have to learn anything different about how to play, except they won’t expect to have as many foul shots.

 “Anyone have any questions?”